Last Updated: May 28, 2019

 Deletion of Customer Data

 Troops provides the option for Customers to delete Customer Data at any time.
-To remove all Troops data, send your request to firstname.lastname@example.org.
+To remove all Troops data, send your request to email@example.com.
 Your data will be deleted within 5 business days.
 Troops services backups are destroyed within 30 days.
+Data for churned customers (previous paid customers who are no longer paying Troops) will be deleted within 30 days.
+Data for non-paid customers who have deemed to be inactive (Troops did not detect any activity in 180 days) will be deleted every 30 days.

 Through your account settings, you may change your name, email address and password.
 The information you can view, update, and delete may change as the Services change.
 If you have any questions about viewing or updating information we have on file about you, please contact us at firstname.lastname@example.org.